orangemug/heroku-docker-nodejs/README.md

     Wrote Dockerfile
     Wrote docker-compose.yml

-This will have created 2 files now go and add some additional bits to your `docker-compose.yml`, this will allow you to share files between the host and the container during dev.
+This will have created 2 files.
+Now go and add some additional bits to your `docker-compose.yml`, this will allow you to share files between the host and the container during dev.

     web:
       volumes: